BrusselsTogether/website/pages/faq/index.md

 While we are very open, we are particularly interested in initiatives that aim at improving mobility, education and inclusiveness in Brussels.

 ## What do you actually do?
 We have created a non profit (ASBL/VZW) in Brussels so that other citizen initiatives don't have to.
-Our goal is to mutualise accounting, legal, and other services that are common to all associations in Brussels.
+Our goal is to mutualise accounting, legal, and other services that are common to all citizen led initiatives in Brussels (see [our statuses](https://data.be/fr/societe/Brusselstogether-ASBL-0664932030)).

 We are also sometimes organizing our own events, writing blog posts and [making videos](https://www.youtube.com/channel/UCOsxUOEKArKmQ47f2KxFfXQ) with always the same goal: put the spotlight on all the citizen initiatives happening in our city.